 Frequently Asked Questions

 We will try and accommodate requests for early arrivals when possible.
-Please call your accommodation directly to check the availability, or request when booking, and we will let you know if this is possible.
+Please call your accommodation directly to check the availability.

 Your accommodation is cleaned for your arrival.
 Once you have moved in you will be responsible for cleaning your room and any shared areas within an apartment.

-We will undertake full room (and common areas) inspections at least three times during your tenancy period.
+We will undertake full room (and communal areas where applicable) inspections at least three times during your tenancy period.
 We will check for cleanliness, damage and for missing items.

-Contact the management team in the building and they will arrange for a maintenance man to attend and fix the problem.
+Contact the management team in the building and they will arrange for maintenance to attend and fix the problem.

 Many of our residents are returning students who just don’t want to leave!